 You do not need to wait until your current passport has expired to apply for a new one.

 It is advisable to apply at least six weeks ahead of any planned travel to avoid disappointment.

-A. Please provide the name to appear on the passport, your date of birth, mother’s surname, address and PPSN by phone, email, web-chat or Twitter and a member of staff will try to locate the application in the system and contact you.
+A. Please provide the name to appear on the passport, your date of birth, mother’s surname, address and PPSN by phone, email or web-chat and a member of staff will try to locate the application in the system and contact you.

 A. Applications will only be prioritised in the case of a genuine travel emergency, made necessary by the death, illness or welfare of a family member.
 Please send full details, including tracking number, verifiable proof of emergency and details of travel to travelemergency[at]dfat[dot]ie.

-A. Please provide your tracking number by phone, email, web-chat or Twitter and a member of staff will contact the issuing office about this.
+A. Please provide your tracking number by phone, email or web-chat and a member of staff will contact the issuing office about this.

 A. (i) if you have submitted your application it won’t be possible to expedite it as it is already in the system.
 It will be issued within the stated turnaround period.